LiderTeknolojiGelistirme/XR4MCR/README.md

 The XR4MCR uses special transformation systems for the manipulation of 3D objects.
 These systems enable the user to move, rotate, and scale objects in an intuitive way.

-TABLE 5.25: Transformation Systems and Functions
+Table 25: Transformation Systems and Functions

 | Transcription | Function | Control Mechanism |
 | --- | --- | --- |